StratfordHS/Support/Problems and Solutions.md

    * The teacher needs to add the missing files manually via upload
    * Have the student click the "update" link
    * The student needs to go to Repl.it and delete any Repls for this lab.
-   * The student then can go back to their repo and click the Work in Repl.it button and it should work.
+   * The student then can go back to their repo and click the "Work in Repl.it" button and it should work.

 **Students attempt to Commmit and Push, but nothing happens.**
 * Likely cause is a lockfile from a failed Commit and Push.